ergo-services/ergo/docs/extra-library/actors/metrics.md

 There are three approaches to custom metrics depending on your use case: helper functions from any actor, embedding `metrics.Actor` for direct registry access, and shared mode for high-throughput scenarios.

+All custom metrics automatically receive a `node` const label set to the node name.
+Do not include `"node"` in your variable label names -- it will cause a "duplicate label names" registration error.

 ### Helper Functions

 Any actor on the same node can register and update custom metrics without importing `prometheus` or embedding the metrics actor.
 Registration is a synchronous Call (returns error on failure).
 Updates are asynchronous Send (fire-and-forget).